A refined long time asymptotic bound for 3D axially symmetric Boussinesq system with zero thermal diffusivity: Introduction

 by an interpolation between \eqref{OOO} and \eqref{O}.
 Thus the higher-order estimates in Theorem \ref{Main2} are derived by a routine energy estimate and an application of the Gr\"onwall inequality.

 If Condition \ref{COND1} is ignored, instead of \eqref{OOO}, one can only derive

-This results in the algebraical temporal growth of quantities of $\O$ and $\o_\th$, which lead to results in Corollary \ref{COR1} and Corollary \ref{Main3}.
+This results in the algebraical temporal growth of quantities of $\O$ and $\o_\th$, which lead to results in Proposition \ref{COR1} and Proposition \ref{Main3}.
 With a careful calculation, one can find the optimal growth order therein, but we will not pursue it in this paper.

 The rest of this paper is organized as follows.
 In Section \ref{PRE}, we provide some useful Lemmas concerning interpolation inequalities, some $L^p$ boundedness of singular operators related to the problem, a commutator estimate by Kato-Ponce, a Hardy type inequality, and the maximal regularity for the heat flow.
 Finally, main results will be proved in Section \ref{Main}.